terascope/teraslice/docs/packages/data-mate/functions.md

 **Type:** `FIELD_VALIDATION`

-> Returns the input if it is a valid ipv4 or ipv6 ip address.
-Accepts dot notation for ipv4 addresses and hexadecimal separated by colons for ipv6 addresses
+> Returns the input if it is a valid IPv4 or IPv6 IP address.
+Accepts dot notation for IPv4 addresses and hexadecimal separated by colons for IPv6 addresses

 #### Accepts